On this page:

 Chef Support plugin resides here.

-- The gem chef is installed in the SDK.
+- The gem chef is installed on the Ruby SDK configured for your project.

 Following the main concepts of Chef, the Chef Integration plugin introduces cookbooks, recipes, resources and attributes.
 The plugin provides marking and detection for a cookbook and code insight for the resources and their attributes.